GerrardRepo/Projects/Autocomplete/README.md

 A simple command-line autocomplete project built from scratch in Python using a **Trie** (prefix tree).

 This project loads a word list from a text file (`Common.txt`) and lets the user type a prefix to get matching word suggestions in the terminal.
-The implementation stores each node’s children in a **sorted linked list**, which is a nice low-level design choice that shows data structure fundamentals beyond using Python dictionaries. :contentReference[oaicite:0]{index=0}
+The implementation stores each node’s children in a **sorted linked list**, which is a nice low-level design choice that shows data structure fundamentals beyond using Python dictionaries.

 ---

-## What This Project Does (Non-Technical)

-Think of this like a mini search bar:
+## How it works

 - You type a few letters (for example: `app`)
 - The program looks through its word list